xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WHILE**(**logical\_test**)

-Logical\_test    is a value or formula that evaluates to TRUE or FALSE.
+Logical\_test&nbsp;&nbsp;&nbsp;&nbsp;is a value or formula that evaluates to TRUE or FALSE.
 If logical\_test is FALSE the first time the WHILE function is reached, the macro skips the loop and resumes running at the statement after the next NEXT function.
 If there is no NEXT function in the same column, WHILE displays an error message and interrupts the macro.

 **Remarks**